lightaime/deep_gcns_torch/README.md

     │   └── ogb_eff             # code for node/graph property prediction on OGB datasets with memory efficient GNNs
     └── ...

-## How to train, test and evaluate our models
-Please look the details in `Readme.md` of each task inside `examples` folder.
-All the information of code, data, and pretrained models can be found there.
 ## Citation
 Please cite our paper if you find anything helpful,